Skip to main content

 Health and Health Plus

-The plan year for Health and Health Plus is Jan.
-1 to Dec.
-31. Your plan will automatically renew each year.
-You have 180 days after the end of the benefit year (Dec.
-31) to submit your claim expenses that were incurred during that benefit year.
+The calendar year for Health and Health Plus is January 1 to December 31 .
+Your plan will automatically renew each year.
+You have 180 days after the end of the calendar year (December 31) to submit your claim expenses that were incurred during that calendar year.

 Co-insurance for Health Insurance refers to the portion that is paid by the insurance company.
-For example, a 90 per cent co-insurance means the insurer pays 90 per cent and you pay 10 per cent.
+For example, a 90% co-insurance means the insurer pays 90% and you pay 10%.

 Co-insurance